ART (ART)

 Credits: 3

-In this course, students are introduced to the principles of color theory composition through application in design projects across mediums.
-Students apply visual thinking to design problems, utilizing color theory and design principles to communicate a solution.
-During the course, students will develop manual skills and are expected to demonstrate craftsmanship and presentation skills.
+In this course, students are introduced to the foundation of graphic design, including principles of color theory, the history of graphic design, the design process, and design principles through application in design projects across mediums.
+Students apply visual thinking to design problems, utilize brainstorming and concept development techniques, and communicate through sketches, thumbnails, and hand-drawn compositions.
+Students develop manual skills and are expected to demonstrate craftsmanship and presentation skills.

 Credits: 3